ThunderStruct/MSCircularSlider/README.md

   - `handleEnlargementPoints`: the number of points the handle is larger than lineWidth - default 10
     - note: this property only applies to handles of types .largeCircle or .doubleCircle
   - `handleHighlightable`: indicates whether the handle should _highlight_ (becomes semitransparent) while being pressed - default true
+  - `handleRotatable`: specifies whether or not the handle should rotate to always point outwards - default false
   - `labels`: the string array that contains all labels to be displayed in an evenly-distributed manner - default [ ]
     - note: all changes to this array will not be applied instantly unless they go through the assignment operator (=).
 To perform changes, use the provided methods below
   - `labelColor`: the color applied to the displayed labels - default .black